zzd1992/GBDTMO-EX/README.md

 params = {"max_depth": 5, "lr": 0.1}
 booster = GBDTMulti(LIB, out_dim=out_dim, params=params)
 ```
 Setup your dataset, train and predict.
 Data in the first tuple is used for training.
 Data in the second tuple is used for validation which can be omitted.
-Items in tuples must be an numpy array.
+Items in tuples must be a numpy array.
 ```python
 booster.set_data((x_train, y_train), (x_valid, y_valid))
 booster.train(num_rounds)